Do you make resolutions based on emotions, and then you are unable to back them up with willpower and determination?

 Resolutions made in response to emotional triggers are often short-lived.

 If you wish to be able carry out your resolutions, you need to think well of them, before making them.
 Then, you need to back them up with willpower and determination.

 Emotional Resolutions Do not Last Long

-Making resolutions, such as New Year resolutions, is often an emotional act.
-These kinds of resolutions might be approached with enthusiasm at the beginning, but then neglected.
+Making resolutions, such as New Year’s resolutions, is often an emotional act.
+These kinds of resolutions might be approached with enthusiasm at the beginning but then neglected.

 These resolutions have nothing to do with willpower, decisiveness, and inner strength.
 They are made emotionally, without thinking and deliberation, and therefore, lack power and do not last long.

 Sometimes, a sudden desire arises in us to do something, change our behavior, or achieve a certain goal.
 This desire arises in response to certain situations or events and is not something we thought about deliberately.

 We might even start enthusiastically working on those desires.
 However, the problem is that after a while, the emotions calm down, and we quit what we have started.
 We might lose our desire and enthusiasm, or discover that we lack enough inner power and strength to continue.

 We start with much noise but end in silence.
 We make resolutions enthusiastically and optimistically, but then we lose our enthusiasm and stop doing what we promised ourselves to do.

-This kind of behavior shows lack of willpower and discipline, and makes us lose faith in our ability to follow our resolutions and promises.
+This kind of behavior shows a lack of willpower and discipline and makes us lose faith in our ability to follow our resolutions and promises.
 This might lead us to believe that willpower is just a myth, an unreal thing.

 This is an erroneous idea because no real willpower was involved in making these resolutions.